 You may be wondering…What is high ticket affiliate marketing and why do I need it to make a profit??
-What is the difference between a high ticket affiliate marketing and low ticket affiliate marketing, how does it work?
+What is the difference between high ticket affiliate marketing and low ticket affiliate marketing, how does it work?

 I hope to answer all of these questions in my blog today.

-What exactly is high ticket affiliate marketing and how does it work?
+What is high ticket affiliate marketing exactly and how does it work?

 Basically, affiliate marketing is a sales process where you as an affiliate connect buyers with a product that you are promoting.
 In order to get “traffic” people to the offer you start out with a capture page, squeeze page, landing page, or a lead magnet.
 High ticket affiliate marketing is where you would promote a product that is $997 and above.
 The percentage that you are paid as an affiliate can vary a great deal so make sure that you do your research on the program/software that you want to promote.

 All of these are pretty much the same thing.
 They are different names for a type of web page that is used to capture people's email address by using an ethical bribe.
 What I mean by this is that you give them something in exchange for the email address.
 Many times it is a free webinar or a free PDF (lead magnet).
 The item should be free or very low cost so that it has what we call a “low barrier to entry”.

-High ticket affiliate marketing is still a sales process but after the low priced entry product there may be one or more higher-priced products later in the sales process.
+High ticket affiliate marketing is still a sales process but after the low-priced entry product, there may be one or more higher-priced products later in the sales process.

 If you are considering high ticket affiliate marketing you will really need to research the product.
 I do a lot of reviews of affiliate products, tools, and software on my YouTube Channel.